 There are no changes to issuing and dispensing prescriptions for S4D and S8 medicines.
 A prescriber may still direct a pharmacist to dispense S8 and S4D medicines by telephone, email or fax, and the paper-based prescription must be sent to the pharmacist within 24 hours.

-From 17 April 2020, additional substances identified as liable to abuse, misuse and trafficking are included in Appendix D as prescribed restricted substances.
+On 17 April 2020, additional substances identified as liable to abuse, misuse and trafficking were included in Appendix D as prescribed restricted substances.

 The following medicines are now included in Appendix D as prescribed restricted substances: